RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

 In conjunction with PyTorch's DataLoader, the VideoFrameDataset class returns video batch tensors of size `BATCH x FRAMES x CHANNELS x HEIGHT x WIDTH`.

 For a demo, visit `demo.py`.
-If you find this repository helpful, please consider giving it a star.

 ### QuickDemo (demo.py)
 ```python
 root = os.path.join(os.getcwd(), 'demo_dataset')  # Folder in which all videos lie in a specific structure